delta-io/delta-rs/python/docs/source/usage.rst

     ds = dt.to_pyarrow_dataset(filesystem=filesystem)

 When using the pyarrow factory method for file systems, the normalized path is provided on creation.
-In case of S3 this would look something like.
+In case of S3 this would look something like:

 .. code-block:: python